 Window cleaning products often contain chemicals like alcohol and ammonia, which can damage the screen.

-Any type of scouring powder, wax and soap may also scratch the TV screen’s surface.
+Any scouring powder, wax and soap may also scratch the TV screen’s surface.

-Do You Need to Buy a Cleaning Kit for Your TV Screen?
+Do You Need to Buy a TV Cleaning Kit?

-Buying a cleaning kit for your TV screen isn’t necessary in most cases.
+Buying a cleaning kit for your TV screen isn’t usually necessary.

 If you have access to a microfiber cloth and distilled water at home, you have almost everything you need – or, if not, it is usually much cheaper to purchase these separately.

-However, buying a cleaning kit can be easier if you want to get everything all in one go.
-Just make sure that any cleaning solution doesn’t include harmful chemicals like alcohol and ammonia.
+However, buying a cleaning kit can be easier if you want everything in one go.
+Just ensure that any cleaning solution doesn’t include harmful chemicals like alcohol and ammonia.

 This is a popular TV screen cleaning kit on Amazon: